0-arya/NLP_Voice_Assistant/README.md

 ## Additional Notes
 - This codebase can be extended into a standalone application to further aid visually impaired individuals.
 Potential features could include enhanced accessibility options, more advanced natural language processing, and integration with screen reader technologies.

----

-**Note**: To convert this code into a more user-friendly application for the visually impaired, consider developing a GUI (Graphical User Interface) with accessible features, such as high contrast, large font sizes, and compatibility with screen readers like NVDA or JAWS.
-Additionally, implement voice command training for personalized responses and functionalities.